Skip to content

 logon_token_app_id

 Specifies an alternate Azure Entra ID application (client) ID to be used exclusively for acquiring ACCESS_TOKEN values on behalf of the user during logon script execution.
 If not set, the value of app_id will be used instead.
-This option allows using a separate application registration that carries the specific API permissions required by logon scripts.

 Note: In the Azure Portal for the application corresponding to logon_token_app_id, ensure that the redirect URI https://login.microsoftonline.com/common/oauth2/nativeclient is enabled under "Mobile and desktop applications" in the Authentication section.
 This is required for Himmelblau to obtain tokens via the public client flow.